pywbem/pywbem/docs/intro.rst

 * Download the ``pywbem_os_setup.sh`` script from one of these sources:

-  - :download:`pywbem_os_setup.sh <../pywbem_os_setup.sh>` on this documentation site
+  - :download:`pywbem_os_setup.sh <../pywbem_os_setup.sh>` on this site

   - `pywbem_os_setup.sh <https://raw.githubusercontent.com/pywbem/pywbem/master/pywbem_os_setup.sh>`_
-    on master branch of pywbem repo
+    on the `master` branch of the pywbem Git repository

+  That script installs OS-level prerequisite packages needed by pywbem.

-* Execute the script:
+* Execute the ``pywbem_os_setup.sh`` script:

   .. code-block:: bash

       $ ./pywbem_os_setup.sh

-  The script uses ``sudo`` under the covers, so your userid needs to have sudo permission.
+  The script uses ``sudo`` under the covers to invoke the OS-level package manager for your Linux distribution (e.g. ``yum`` on the RedHat family), so the current userid needs to have sudo permission.

-  If Swig cannot be installed in the required version, you can build it yourself as described in :ref:`Building Swig`.
+  On older Linux versions, the Swig utility may not be available in the required version.
+In that case, the ``pywbem_os_setup.sh`` script will report that as an issue and one option on how to proceed is to build Swig yourself as described in :ref:`Building Swig`, and then to repeat execution of the ``pywbem_os_setup.sh`` script.

-* In case the script reports that your Linux distribution is not supported for automatic installation of the prerequisite operating system packages, you can still try to find out what the corresponding packages are on your Linux distribution and install them manually.
-If you do, please `open an issue <https://github.com/pywbem/pywbem/issues>`_ so we can add support for that Linux distribution.
+  In case the script reports that your Linux distribution is not supported by the script, you can still try to find out what the corresponding OS-level packages are on your Linux distribution and install them manually.
+The script will list the names and versions of the OS-level packages for RedHat in that case, and you would need to find out what the corresponding packages are on your desired Linux distribution.
+If you were able to find these packages, please `open an issue <https://github.com/pywbem/pywbem/issues>`_ so we can add support for that Linux distribution to the script.

-* On Linux Debian family systems with multi-architecture support (e.g. Ubuntu 16.04), the structure of openssl header files needed by M2Crypto changed incompatibly.
-M2Crypto tries to accomodate that incompatbility by detecting multi-architecture support, but on Python 2.6 the interface for that was not yet supported.
-As a result, the openssl header files are not found during M2Crypto installation with Python 2.6.
+* Only on Python 2.6 on Linux Debian family systems with multi-architecture support (e.g. Ubuntu 16.04 and higher):

-  The following quickfix makes the multi-architecture header files available in a compatible way on such systems:
+  Perform the following workaround to make the multi-architecture header files of OpenSSL available in a compatible way (the example is for x86_64 systems):

   .. code-block:: bash

       $ sudo ln -s /usr/include/x86_64-linux-gnu/openssl/opensslconf.h /usr/include/openssl/opensslconf.h

+  Background: One of the packages needed by pywbem on Python 2 is ``M2Crypto``.
+  During its own installation as a Python package, ``M2Crypto`` needs the OpenSSL header files.
+On Linux Debian family systems with multi-architecture support, the structure of OpenSSL header files changed incompatibly (compared to earlier versions of these distributions).
+The installation of ``M2Crypto`` tries to accomodate that incompatibility by detecting multi-architecture support, but on Python 2.6 the interface for that was not yet supported.
+As a result, the OpenSSL header files are not found.
+The workaround established in this step makes the OpenSSL header files available in a compatible way, so that the ``M2Crypto`` installation finds them.

 * Install pywbem (and its prerequisite Python packages) into the active Python
   environment: